Visual kei: 2001–2009: International expansion and neo-visual kei

 A second generation emerged in small visual kei-specific live houses managed by record companies like PS Company (Free-Will) and Maverick DC Group.
-The difference between the first and second generation is that the second; has no straightforward music style, ranging from metal to pop, but still seemingly focused on heavy rock genres; the fashion and gender ambiguities are of central importance.
-Although economically not very significant in the Japanese music market, it became the first Japanese music to succeed on an international scale.
+The difference between the first and second generation is that the second has no straightforward music style, ranging from metal to pop, but still seemingly focused on heavy rock genres; the fashion and gender ambiguities are of central importance.
+Although economically not very significant in the Japanese music market, it became the first Japanese alternative music to succeed on an international scale.

 Notable newer visual kei bands include Dir En Grey, the Gazette, Alice Nine, D'espairsRay and Girugamesh, as well as solo performer Miyavi, who have all performed overseas.
 Veterans of the scene also established new acts, such as Malice Mizer's Mana with his band Moi dix Mois and three members of Pierrot forming Angelo.
 In 2007, visual kei was revitalized as Yoshiki, Gackt, Sugizo and Miyavi formed the supergroup Skin, Luna Sea performed a one-off performance and X Japan officially reunited with a new single and a world tour.
 With these developments, visual kei bands enjoyed a boost in public awareness, with acts formed around 2004 having been described by some media as "neo-visual kei".
-From this generation the subgenre "oshare kei" (オサレ系) emerged, where the musicians produce upbeat pop rock and wear bright colorful attire.
+From this generation the subgenre "oshare kei" (オシャレ系) emerged, in which the musicians produce upbeat pop rock and wear bright, colorful attire.
 Pioneers of this style include Baroque, Kra, Charlotte and An Cafe.

-Although the first international concert by a visual kei act was held in Taiwan by Luna Sea in 1999, it was not until 2002 that many visual kei bands started to perform worldwide (United States, in Europe from 2004), with the initial interest coming from Japanese-themed conventions like A-Kon where bands like Psycho le Cemu performed.
-In the first five years, Dir En Grey was especially well-received, having performed on the Family Values Tour 2006.
+Although the first international concert by a visual kei act was held in Taiwan by Luna Sea in 1999, it was not until 2002 that many visual kei bands started to perform worldwide, with the initial interest coming from Japanese-themed conventions in the West like A-Kon where bands like Psycho le Cemu performed.
+Dir En Grey was especially well-received, having performed on U.S. nu metal band Korn's Family Values Tour 2006.
 In 2007, the Jrock Revolution event was held in Los Angeles and featured visual kei bands.
 Although some bands like the Gazette have played at the Tokyo Dome (not at full capacity), the majority of acts play in much smaller venues like Shibuya O-East.
 In 2009 the V-Rock Festival at Makuhari Messe was reported as the "world's largest Visual Kei music festival" gathering over 50 "visual artists", although this included some Western acts like Marilyn Manson.
 A second V-Rock Festival was held in 2011 at Saitama Super Arena.